rorymcgrath/pico/README.md

 * Pico is a Remote Procedure Call (RPC) library for Python without any of the hassle usually associated with RPC.
 Literally add one line of code (``import pico``) to your Python module to turn it into a web service that is accessible through the Javascript (and Python) Pico client libararies.

-## So I have an Amazon EC2 Server.
-How do I install pico.
+## So I have an Amazon EC2 Server...
+How do I install pico?
 For this we are going to install pico to run with gevent (https://github.com/surfly/gevent).
 This is a concurrency library for python that includes a wsgi server.
 It's more efficient than apache mod_wsgi in many ways.